Jacob Thompson: Alignment with Confederacy

-While still serving as Interior Secretary, Thompson was appointed by the state of Mississippi as a "secession commissioner" to North Carolina, with the task of trying to convince that state to secede from the Union in the wake of the 1860 presidential election.
+While still serving as Interior Secretary, Thompson was appointed by the state of Mississippi as a "secession commissioner" to North Carolina and tasked to convince that state to secede from the Union in the wake of the 1860 presidential election.
 On December 17, he passed through Baltimore on the way to North Carolina.
 "Secretary Thompson has entered openly into the secession service, while professing still to serve the Federal authority," the New York Times reported on December 20.
 The next day, Thompson met with Governor John W. Ellis in Raleigh.
 He wrote an open letter to Ellis which was published in the Raileigh State Journal on December 20.
 Thompson wrote that the South faced "common humiliation and ruin" if it remained in the Union.
 He warned that a Northern "majority trained from infancy to hate our people and their institutions" would overthrow slavery.
 The result would be "the subjugation of our people."

 Thompson resigned as Interior Secretary in January 1861.
 When he resigned, Horace Greeley's New-York Daily Tribune denounced him as "a traitor", remarking, "Undertaking to overthrow the Government of which you are a sworn minister may be in accordance with the ideas of cotton-growing chivalry, but to common men cannot be made to appear creditable."

 Thompson became Inspector General of the Confederate States Army.
 Though not a military man, Thompson later joined the army as an officer and served as an aide to General P.G.T.
 Beauregard at the Battle of Shiloh.

 He attained the rank of lieutenant colonel and was present at several other battles in the Western Theater of the war, including Corinth, Vicksburg, and Tupelo.